 Choose the social media platform that fits your branding

-Not only do companies need to segment their audience for social media marketing, they also need to choose the platform that fits the type of content or services they want to expose.
+Not only do companies need to segment their audience for social media marketing, but they also need to choose the platform that fits the type of content or services they want to expose.
 For examples:

 - Instagram and Pinterest are great for visual companies with access to lots of gorgeous photography and branded products.